VCDN-2025-INSY7314/Hello-INSY7314/10 - Dockerizing the API/README.md

 After this activity, your PulseVote backend will:
 - Be dockerised using a `Dockerfile`
 - Incorporate `docker-compose.yml`
-- Incorporate ``.dockerignore`
+- Incorporate `.dockerignore`
--

-Note: you will run each script separately but when we get to pipelines, we will run these automatically.
+Note: you will run the container locally with a command here, but when we get to pipelines, we will run these automatically.

 ## Code changes